waryjack/ewhen08x/README.md

 ## Custom Attribute/Ability Names

 It is possible to customize the display names of the 4 main and combat abilities in Settings.
-This will affect the *displayed* name of the attributes used in the system - e.g., if you set the custom name for **Strength** to be **Power**, then it will display as "Power" in the character and item sheets.
+This will affect the *displayed* name of the attributes used in the system - e.g., if you set the custom name for **Strength** to be **Power**, then it will display as "Power" in the character, roll, and item sheets.

 Custom ability names is functional for characters only, not for vehicles.